 Active presence in the Executive Management Team

 In the past two years, CIOs sitting on the Executive Management Team dropped from 71% to 58%.
-We believe, and encourage, that the importance of a strong integrated technology backbone will increase the number of CIOs in the Executive Management Team.
+We believe that the importance of a strong integrated technology backbone will increase the number of CIOs in the Executive Management Team.

 To secure a seat in strategic decisions, CIOs will have to:

-- Create clarity around their BT operating model, the priorities of the IT organization and how it delivers business value
+- Create clarity around their BT operating model, the priorities of the IT organisation and how it delivers business value

 - Focus more on performance metrics showing the digital enablement, value to the business and revenue potential, and less on costs and operations